Abdulrahmanmoin/Notifiation-Page/README.md

 i) when you click on "mark all as read" button so all the notification will be mark as read. ii) You can also click individually on notification to mark as read.

-I got this project from frontend mentor for practice myself.
+I got this project from frontend mentor for practicing myself.
+Here is a link: https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC